dotnet/docs-maui/docs/user-interface/controls/shapes/ellipse.md

 # Ellipse

 The .NET Multi-platform App UI (.NET MAUI) `Ellipse` class derives from the `Shape` class, and can be used to draw ellipses and circles.
-For information on the properties that the `Ellipse` class inherits from the `Shape` class, see [.NET MAUI Shapes](index.md).
+For information on the properties that the `Ellipse` class inherits from the `Shape` class, see [Shapes](index.md).

 [!INCLUDE [docs under construction](~/includes/preview-note.md)]